 Alternatives to home equity loans

-If you aren’t sure a home equity loan is the right fit for your finances, consider these other options:
+If you’re not sure whether a home equity loan is the best choice, explore these other options:

 - Cash-out refinance: Instead of taking out a second mortgage, a cash-out refinance involves replacing your existing mortgage with a new loan for a larger amount, the difference of which you’ll receive in cash to use for any purpose.
 The main upside: You’ll have one monthly payment instead of two.
 The downside: If you currently have a low mortgage rate, it might not make sense to get a new loan at today’s higher rates.